 Outsourcing data storage to cloud storage vendors helps organizations to cut down their expenditure on in-house infrastructure.
 This provides a cost-effective solution for the company’s data needs and reduces the dependency on resources required to collect and maintain data.

-Cloud storage services are equipped with multiple layers of security measures andvirtual private networks (VPNs) to protect your data from unauthorized access.
+Cloud storage services are equipped with multiple cloud security measures andvirtual private networks (VPNs) to protect your data from unauthorized access.
 They also ensure your data is not misused or stolen by hackers.

 Data recovery is an important aspect for any business and cloud storage.
 It provides organizations with a safe online backup of their data during data export processes.
 In case of any hardware failure, your files can still be retrieved from the cloud.

 Data compliance can be a tricky thing to maintain while migrating your data from one platform to another.
 Cloud storage solutions take care of this by enforcing existing compliance controls on your business data.